OmarFaruk-0x01/Take-a-Break/README.md

 3. **Code Contributions**: Fork the repo, create a feature branch, and submit a PR
 4. **Documentation**: Help improve our documentation and examples

-### Development Guidelines

-- Follow the existing code style and patterns
-- Add tests for new features
-- Update documentation for any API changes
-- Ensure builds pass for both Intel and Apple Silicon Macs

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.